Export Controls explained

 How do Export Controls work?

 The UK Strategic Export Control Lists designate goods, software and technology that are controlled for the purposes of export.
-Other reasons for Control are concerns that the recipient may use the items for military or WMD purposes, or for human rights violations.
-Where a transfer or export falls under one or more of the Controls, an export licence may be required.
+Other reasons for controlling items include concerns that the recipient may use them for military or WMD purposes, or for human rights violations.
+Where a transfer or disclosure falls under one or more of the applicable export controls, an export licence may be required.
 Licence applications and enquires are administered by the Export Control Joint Unit (ECJU) within the Department for International Trade (DIT).

 It is important to consider whether you might require an export licence as early as possible when planning any research or teaching activity that involves overseas participants (students, collaborators, funders, etc.).
 The ECJU aims to turn around most licence applications within 20 working days.
 However, complex applications involving sensitive materials, regions or entities may take much longer (up to several months).

 Researchers and other College staff are individually and personally responsible for their compliance with export control laws, including applying for the required export licence(s) where necessary.
 Failure to obtain a licence prior to a relevant transaction may result in criminal liability.